-- Due to the age of the facility (40+ years old), the original cafeteria and kitchen need to be updated and expanded to accommodate the increased number of students currently present on campus.
+- ➤ Due to the age of the facility (40+ years old), the original cafeteria and kitchen need to be updated and expanded to accommodate the increased number of students currently present on campus.
 Meals are prepared for students twice daily.
 Current capacity in the dining hall is eighty students. - New Training Prop-Flammable Liquids/Propane Pad #6.
 This training prop will resemble an industrial refining terminal with approximately 20,000 square feet of burning area.
 Platforms will be elevated to simulate petroleum refining towers and stacks.
-Currently, we are working with one of our industrial customers that may be able to provide all the supplies needed for this to be constructed. - Multipurpose Building.
-This will be a 10,000 square foot metal building with a brick façade that will be subdivided into 6 areas.
-These include a physical recreation/exercise area that will be utilized during CPAT testing, a locker room, a weight/conditioning room accessible to staff and students, new meeting spaces and auxiliary rooms for class use and storage of CPAT equipment. - Expand Academy course offerings by developing new courses that will be presented and accredited by the International Fire Service Accreditation Congress (IFSAC) and ProBoard.
+Currently, we are working with one of our industrial customers that may be able to provide all the supplies needed for this to be constructed. - Expand Academy course offerings by developing new courses that will be presented and accredited by the International Fire Service Accreditation Congress (IFSAC) and ProBoard.
 As outlined in Appendix A, the agency has several courses currently accredited by one or both of these organizations which are internationally recognized.
-Staff will continue to have other courses reviewed for accreditation.
+Staff will continue to have other courses reviewed for accreditation. - Continue to work with the American Heart Association to establish the Academy as a certified training facility.